Sheweny/website/docs/guide/managers/commands.md

 ## Setup with class

-You can also use the class to set up the handler somewhere else :
+You can also use the class to set up the manager somewhere else :

 :::: code-group
 ::: code-group-item JS CommonJS